 Left unused for a period of 48 hours (72 hours for plastics) between use by different individuals Outdoor playground equipment should be more frequently cleaned than normal.
 This also applies to resources used inside and outside by wraparound care and out of school settings providers.
-Pupils should limit the amount of equipment they bring interschool each day, including essentials such as: Lunch boxes Hats and coats Books Stationery Mobile phones Ill health in school.
-Staff are informed of the symptoms of possible coronavirus infection, A high temperature A new continuous dry cough A change to their normal sense of taste or smell (anosmia) Children may also display gastrointestinal symptoms They must be sent home and advised to follow 'stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection', which sets out that they must self-isolate and should arrange to have a test to see if they have coronavirus (COVID-19).
-Schools should use the notification form to notify the HPH of any positive cases within staff members.
-Staff who don't have the symptoms above but have other symptoms such as headache /sore throat/aches low low As above As above ves and pains/ feeling very tired for no good reason/ runny nose/ sneezing etc can book a PCR test by selecting the option " local Authority required me to test" If schools doesn't have its own Rapid testing facility then asymptomatic staff members can book a rapid test using this link below.
-This can be done weekly http://orlo.uk/Y5LBC If a member of staff or child becomes unwell they will be sent home straight away and advised to follow ' stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection ', which sets out that they must self-isolate for at least 10 days and should arrange to have a test to see if they have coronavirus (COVID-19).
+Pupils should limit the amount of equipment they bring into school each day, including essentials such as: Lunch boxes Hats and coats Books Stationery Mobile phones III health in school. medium Staff are informed of the symptoms of possible coronavirus infection, A high temperature A new continuous dry cough A change to their normal sense of taste or smell (anosmia) Children may also display gastrointestinal symptoms They must be sent home and advised to follow 'stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection', which sets out that they must self-isolate and should arrange to have a test to see if they have coronavirus (COVID-19).
+Schools should use the notification form to notify the HPH of any positive cases within staff members. low low As above As above yes and pains/ feeling very tired for no good reason/ runny nose/ sneezing etc can book a PCR test by selecting the option "local Authority required me to test" If schools doesn't have its own Rapid testing facility then asymptomatic staff members can book a rapid test using this link below.
+This can be done weekly http://orlo.uk/Y5LBC If a member of staff or child becomes unwell they will be sent home straight away and advised to follow 'stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection', which sets out that they must self-isolate for at least 10 days and should arrange to have a test to see if they have coronavirus (COVID-19).
 Other members of their household (including any siblings) should self-isolate for 10 days from when the symptomatic person first had symptoms.
-Complete the school notification form and send to HealthProtectionHub@telford.gov.uk If a child is waiting to be collected then they are to be removed from contact with others and placed in a safe area until collection (isolation room - Hall) Face masks and gloves available in each classroom, medical room and isolation room. • Engage with the NHS Test and Trace process.
-Manage confirmed cases of coronavirus (COVID-19) amongst the school community.
-Contain any outbreak by following local health protection team advice.
-These points must be followed in every case where they are relevant
+Complete the school notification form and · · · · · · · · · · · · · · · · · · · send to HealthProtectionHub@telford.gov.uk If a child is waiting to be collected then they are to be removed from contact with others and placed in a safe area until collection (isolation room - Hall) Medical face masks and gloves available in each classroom, medical room and isolation room.
+Engage with the NHS Test and Trace process.
+Engage with the NHS Test and Trace process.
+Manage confirmed coast of course during (CO) (ID 40) Manage confirmed cases of coronavirus (COVID-19) amongst the school community.
+Contain and authoral, but fell such as least be said Contain any outbreak by following local health protection team advise. protection team advice.
+These points must be followed in every case where they are relevant V : 4.00 (07 (2000